Featured Articles

 - Notes about previous surveys or divisions

-If you are considering a purchase, especially rural land or timberland, do not ignore old plat notes.
-They can point to shared driveways, private road maintenance, cemetery access, utility corridors, drainage areas, or land carved out of a larger tract.
+Old plat notes can be easy to skip, but they may point to shared driveways, private roads, cemetery access, power line corridors, drainage areas, or land that was carved out of a larger tract.

-Search for Easements, Restrictions, and Other Recorded Documents
+Step 6: Search for Easements, Restrictions, and Related Documents

-Ownership history is not just about deeds.
-Other recorded documents may affect how land can be used.
-That is why South Carolina land ownership history should include a search for easements, covenants, right-of-way agreements, timber reservations, mortgages, liens, and plats tied to the same parcel or owner.
+Land ownership history is not limited to deeds.
+Other recorded documents can affect how a property may be used.
+When researching South Carolina land records, look for easements, covenants, road agreements, timber reservations, mortgages, liens, boundary agreements, and restrictions tied to the property or past owners.

 - Access easements